 With approximately 249,000 Associates and more than 4,000 stores across the globe, our store Associates are our largest population of talent.
 But more than that, they are the face of our retail chains, welcoming customers and helping to support an exciting shopping experience.
 Behind the scenes, the Associates in our distribution centers also ensure our stores continue to deliver a treasure hunt experience by helping us get the right products to the right stores at the right time.

 In support of our efforts to hire field Associates, teams in the U.S. and Europe participate in innovative youth programs – the Youth Business Institute (YBI) in the U.S. and Get into Retail in Europe – which offer professional and personal development opportunities for disadvantaged or vulnerable young people.
 YBI teaches job readiness skills to students in at-risk high schools and exposes them to the business of retail.
 Get into Retail, run by The Prince’s Trust in the U.K., provides training, development, and eventually, employment opportunities for successful participants.
+In 2017 we hired over 50% of YBI graduates and nearly 70% of Get Into Retail graduates for positions in our stores.
 Our Canadian team partners with organizations like the Calgary Region Immigrant Employment Council, Canadian Mental Health Association, Steps to Success, and others to support its field recruitment efforts.

 TJX has a long history of hiring people with varying levels of skills and abilities, including those who face barriers to employment.
 These could include people in situations that make it hard for them to find or keep a job, such as economic challenges, access to transportation, lack of experience, or other personal challenges.
 We have developed community outreach and recruitment strategies to support those who face employment challenges and to help us foster a workforce that includes qualified individuals with a breadth of abilities.